AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 Excess dissolved air in a water treatment plant’s influent water decreases the functionality of the treatment plant's filters and sedimentation tanks.
 The Dissolved Gas subteam begins its first semester with the goal to design a gravity-powered apparatus that extracts this gas from influent water prior to entry into the treatment plant through the use of a fluidized bed.
 The subteam will gather literature, develop designs, fabricate a small-scale prototype, and iterate improvements based on experimental data to work towards a model that may be scaled up for application in an AguaClara plant.

 ## Introduction
 Excess dissolved gas in influent water in AguaClara plants at Tamara, Honduras and EL PODA, Nicaragua has significantly reduced the plants' efficiencies.
-Excess gas causes bubbles to form in the sedimentation tank, causing flocs that should settle to rise and to continue into the remainder of the plant. [**CEO: explain why this happens, ie  the bubble catch on flocs and float them out the top.**] In the plant's sand filter, gas bubbles form between sand particles and effectively clog the filter [(Scardina, 2004)](https://vtechworks.lib.vt.edu/bitstream/handle/10919/26497/PaoloScardinaDissertation2004.pdf?sequence=1).
+Excess gas causes bubbles to form in the sedimentation tank.
+These bubbles stick to flocks and rise, causing flocs that should settle to float and to continue into the remainder of the plant.
+In the plant's sand filter, gas bubbles form between sand particles and effectively clog the filter [(Scardina, 2004)](https://vtechworks.lib.vt.edu/bitstream/handle/10919/26497/PaoloScardinaDissertation2004.pdf?sequence=1).
 To remedy this, the Dissolved Gas subteam intends to design a reactor that removes such dissolved gas from influent water prior to entering the plant, in order to preserve the efficiency of the water treatment process.

 To clarify, “excess dissolved gas” does not entail *bubbles* being present in influent water.
 The influent water is *supersaturated* with gas: gas molecules are dispersed throughout the water, not congregated in bubbles.
 Due to the presence of this excess gas, bubbles form in the plant's sedimentation tank and in its sand filter.
 For this reason, the subteam plans to remove the excess gas through the use of a reactor stationed prior to the plant.